-National Rock & Blues Fest Skegness January 2020
+National Rock & Blues Fest Skegness in January 2020

-New EP 'Back To Memphis' was recorded in August 19 and was accompanied by 2 new videos.
-The EP was released in November 19 with a rockin' launch show in Leicester.
-The EP continues to receive loads of radio plays and the Videos have had loads of views including special features on HRH Media and Americana UK.
+An EP 'Back To Memphis' was recorded in August 2019 and was accompanied by 2 new videos.
+The EP was released in November 2019 with a rockin' launch show in Leicester.
+The EP continues to receive lots of radio play and the Videos have had loads of views including special features on HRH Media and Americana UK.

 The new band is sounding fresh and ready to rock and the new songs are sounding great.
 Forget 2020 and lets rock on!
 See you on the road!